Flecktarn

-Flecktarn ([ˈflɛktaʁn]; "mottled camouflage"; also known as Flecktarnmuster or Fleckentarn) is a family of 3-, 4-, 5- or 6-color disruptive camouflage patterns, the most common being the five-color pattern, consisting of dark green, grey-green, red brown, and black over a light green or tan base depending on the manufacturer.
-The original German 5-color pattern was designed for use in European temperate woodland terrain.
-A 3-color variation called Tropentarn (formerly Wüstentarn) is intended for arid and desert conditions; the German Bundeswehr wore it in Afghanistan.
+Flecktarn ([ˈflɛktaʁn]; "mottled camouflage"; also known as Flecktarnmuster or Fleckentarn) is a family of three-, four-, five- or six-color disruptive camouflage patterns, the most common being the five-color pattern which is the woodland version, consisting of dark green, grey-green, red brown, and black over a light green or tan base depending on the manufacturer.
+The original German five-color pattern was designed for use in European temperate woodland terrain.
+A three-color variation called Tropentarn (formerly Wüstentarn) is intended for arid and desert conditions; the German Bundeswehr wore it in Afghanistan.

-The original German 5-color flecktarn has been adopted, copied and modified by many countries for their own camouflage patterns.
+The original German five-color flecktarn has been adopted, copied and modified by many countries for their own camouflage patterns.

+Flecktarn will be replaced by Multitarn in the Bundeswehr within a four-year period from 2026 to 2029.

 History

 The German Army started experimenting with camouflage patterns before World War II, and some army units used Splittermuster ("splinter pattern") camouflage, first issued in 1931.
 Waffen-SS combat units used various patterns from 1935 onwards.
-Many SS camouflage patterns were designed by Prof. Johann Georg Otto Schick.
+Many SS camouflage patterns were designed by Johann Georg Otto Schick.